Chart Color Schemes

 Eastwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Eastwood's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 50.8% have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-This educational advantage positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 30.9%, followed by postgraduate qualifications (17.2%) and graduate diplomas (2.7%).
+Eastwood's educational attainment significantly exceeds broader benchmarks.
+In Eastwood, 50.8% of residents aged 15 and above hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 30.9%, followed by postgraduate qualifications (17.2%) and graduate diplomas (2.7%).

-Vocational pathways account for 19.7% of qualifications among those aged 15 and above, with advanced diplomas at 10.2% and certificates at 9.5%.
-Educational participation is high, with 30.6% of residents currently enrolled in formal education.
+Vocational pathways account for 19.7% of qualifications among those aged 15 and above – advanced diplomas (10.2%) and certificates (9.5%).
+Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 8.4% in tertiary education, and 6.2% pursuing secondary education.

 Frequently Asked Questions - Education